tomnatt/garethgwynn/cv/index.md

 ---
 layout: layout
-description: CV of Gareth Gwynn
+description: About Gareth Gwynn
-title: CV of Gareth Gwynn
+title: About Gareth Gwynn
 ---

 # About Gareth Gwynn